 Saturn is approximately 75% hydrogen and 25% helium with traces of other substances like methane and water ice.

 Saturn is one of the windiest places in the Solar System, and wind speeds have been clocked at a staggering 1800 kilometres per hour at the equator.
 Occasionally, violent 'white' storms break through the cloud layers, each one bigger than Earth.
-The last of these was observed by the NASA/ESA Hubble Space Telescope in 1994.
-Smaller storms occur as darker spots, and have been shown in recent Cassini-Huygens images.
+One of these was observed by the NASA/ESA Hubble Space Telescope in 1994.
+Smaller storms occur as darker spots.

 There are three regions in Saturn's troposhere (the part of the atmosphere where 'weather' occurs) where clouds of a particular kind, or 'cloud decks', are to be found.